STMicroelectronics/ispu-examples/README.md

 In order to build a project using the command line, the ISPU toolchain must be installed on the system.
 Besides the toolchain, the *make* build tool must be installed.

-The toolchain can be downloaded for Windows, Linux and MacOS at the following link: [https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/ispu-toolchain.html](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/ispu-toolchain.html).
+The toolchain can be downloaded for Windows, Linux and macOS at the following link: [https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/ispu-toolchain.html](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/sensor-software-development-tools/ispu-toolchain.html).

 The toolchain must be extracted from the downloaded archive to any folder on the system.
 The *bin* folder inside the installed toolchain must be added to the PATH environment variable as follows: